 Don't forget about the default aircraft in the simulators.

-Historically, the “stock” aircraft included with a flight simulator were considered to be of limited functionality.
+Historically, the "stock" aircraft included with a flight simulator were considered to be of limited functionality.
 However, that has changed in recent years.
-Today, major flight simulators include high-fidelity, fully-functional aircraft right “out of the box”.
-In Prepar3D, several of the aircraft available include products that were formerly payware add-ons.
-In X-Plane, the default Beechcraft Baron, Beechcraft King Air, and Cessna 172 are well-respected in the community, and the Boeing 737 is excellent (made even better by a free add-on we’ll discuss later on this page).
+Today, major flight simulators include high-fidelity, fully-functional aircraft right "out of the box".
+In Microsoft Flight Simulator, several of the default aircraft actually began as third-party add-ons that were ultimately adopted into the simulator as first-party content.
+In X-Plane, the default Beechcraft Baron, Beechcraft King Air, and Cessna 172 are well-respected in the community, and the Boeing 737 is excellent (made even better by a free add-on we'll discuss later on this page).

 Managing Your Freeware